What Is the Battery Life?

 Is My Drone Tracking Tag Waterproof?

-More good news, you have a choice!
-If your application does not require a waterproof Tag Transceiver, then the Ultralight Model is for you.
+• If your application does not require a waterproof Tag Transceiver, then the Ultralight Model is for you.
 We remove the polycarbonate shell to save weight, however you lose the waterproof feature.
-If saving weight is mandatory, but you also need it to be waterproof, you can seal the … Read More Here
+If saving weight is mandatory, but you also need it to be waterproof, you can seal the tag inside a small zip-lock bag with the antenna protruding through a sealed hole in the bag

 How Long Will the Battery Charge Last?